okamotomiak/LEGIT-EVENTS/README.md

 - Tools for managing people, schedules, and cues.
 - Interactive configuration dialog for customizing dropdown lists and email templates.
 - Dedicated **AI & Automation Tools** sheet to explain advanced menu options.
+- **Pro Tools → Blank Sheets** lets you quickly add a Budget, Logistics or other sheet when you need it.
 - Modular code organized by feature for easier maintenance.
 - Helpful onboarding with a **🚀 2-Minute Setup Wizard** and contextual help menu.
 - One-click access to a **📕 User Manual (Google Doc)** and an offline copy in `docs/USER_MANUAL.md`.